AJMansfield/Intelligence-Core-Public/ag5.md

 --------

-"So go over again, so we all understand."
+"So go over it again, so we all understand."
 Marshall began after a moment.
 "What exactly is the problem here?"